Nonparametric Learning of Two-Layer ReLU Residual Units: Full Algorithm and Analysis

 According to full algorithm description, layer 1 estimation uses $\hat{\rmC}_n\rvy^{(i)} - \rvx^{(i)}$ as the outputs where $i\in[n]$.
 Thus, the strong consistency of the hidden neuron estimator is also guaranteed by the continuous mapping theorem.
-Following the proof sketch of the $\hat{\rmC}_n$ a.s.~convergence, we obtain the strong consistency of layer 1 estimator (See \autoref{lem:layer-1-con}). \begin{lemma}[layer 1 strong consistency] $\hat{\rmA}_n\xrightarrow{\text{a.s.}}\mA^\ast$, $n\to\infty$. \end{lemma} By the continuous mapping theorem, the strong consistency of the full algorithm (\autoref{thm:strong-consistency-formal}, formal version of \autoref{thm:strong-consistency-informal}), which is commonly defined by a loss function that is continuous on network weights, is implied by the strong consistency of network weights estimators (\Autoref{lem:layer-2-con, lem:layer-1-con}).
-See \autoref{app:strong-consistency} for proofs of strong consistency discussions in this section. \begin{theorem}[strong consistency, formal] Define $L$ as $\normltwo$ output loss. $L(\hat{\rmA}_n, \hat{\rmB}_n)\xrightarrow{\text{a.s.}}0$, $n\to\infty$. \end{theorem}
+Following the proof sketch of the $\hat{\rmC}_n$ a.s.~convergence, we obtain the strong consistency of layer 1 estimator (See \cref{lem:layer-1-con}). \begin{lemma}[layer 1 strong consistency] $\hat{\rmA}_n\xrightarrow{\text{a.s.}}\mA^\ast$, $n\to\infty$. \end{lemma} By the continuous mapping theorem, the strong consistency of the full algorithm (\cref{thm:strong-consistency-formal}), which is commonly defined by a loss function that is continuous on network weights, is implied by the strong consistency of network weights estimators (\cref{lem:layer-2-con,lem:layer-1-con}).
+See \cref{app:strong-consistency} for proofs of strong consistency discussions in this section. \begin{theorem}[strong consistency] Define $L$ as $\normltwo$ output loss. $L(\hat{\rmA}_n, \hat{\rmB}_n)\xrightarrow{\text{a.s.}}0$, $n\to\infty$. \end{theorem}